-Controlled Traffic Farming (CTF) is an excellent way to manage compaction created by heavy modern machinery.
-Dale Drills range of low draught seed drills work harmoniously within a CTF system.
+Controlled Traffic Farming (CTF) is an excellent method for managing compaction created by heavy modern machinery.
+The Dale Drills range of low-draught seed drills works harmoniously within a CTF system.

 An Introduction To CTF

-By reducing the area of soil, which is trafficked, overall field compaction is kept to a minimum, reducing the need for cultivations to a limited area of the field.
+By reducing the area of soil that is trafficked, overall field compaction is kept to a minimum, reducing the need for cultivations to a limited area of the field.
 The wider the track widths are apart, the greater the efficiency (and therefore savings) of the CTF system.
-Our range of Eco no-till drills are very easy to pull (minimum 25hp/m).
-This combined with their lower weight construction, means wider working width drills can be pulled by relatively modest sized tractors.
+Our range of Eco no-till drills is very easy to pull (minimum 25hp/m).
+This, combined with their lower weight construction, means wider working width drills can be pulled by relatively modest-sized tractors.

-An example of a CTF System: A 9m Eco XL seed drill could be pulled by a 225hp tractor in a 9m CTF system.
-All combining, cultivating if required and drilling is done at 9 meter widths.
-Wheels are set to the same track settings and as a result wheelings cover approximately 22% of the field area.
+An example of a CTF system: A 9m Eco XL seed drill could be pulled by a 225hp tractor in a 9m CTF system.
+All combining, cultivating if required, and drilling are done at 9-meter widths.
+Wheels are set to the same track settings, and as a result, wheelings cover approximately 22% of the field area.

-Without CTF soil which is run on is expected to be 80% to 90% of the field.
-Although modern tyres and combine tracks can be set to exert less than 0.7 bar, during a wet time soils will still become damaged.
-Employing a CTF system ensures we know where the soil damage has occurred, and only need to rectify the damage on this area.
+Without CTF, the soil that is traversed is expected to cover 80% to 90% of the field.
+Although modern tires and combine tracks can be set to exert less than 0.7 bar, during wet periods, soils may still become damaged.
+Employing a CTF system ensures that we know where the soil damage has occurred and that we only need to rectify the damage in that specific area.